 Heading to Spain?
-Justine shares with us Barcelona Prices in this cost of travel post, including accommodation, travel, food and attraction ticket costs.
+Justine shares with us Barcelona Prices in this cost of travel post, including accommodation, travel, food, and attraction ticket costs.

 We know how hard it can be to budget and plan a trip to a new country.
 Prices online can vary and it can be hard to find a fixed range of prices for anything further than a hotel and flight.
-That is why we have created this Cost of Travel series where we ask travel experts and expats the travel costs and prices in their favourite countries and homes.
+That is why we have created this Cost of Travel series where we ask travel experts and ex-pats the travel costs and prices in their favorite countries and homes.

 The exchange rate at the time of publishing (April 2022): $1 USD = 0.90€ EUR

 Barcelona, Spain, is a major European city along the Mediterranean Sea.
 Its Modernist architecture, world-class gastronomy, and ceaseless sunny weather make it a festive, thrilling city to visit.
 As an 11-year-resident, I’ve enjoyed Barcelona as a “local tourist” and always enjoy giving visitors ultra-practical information and the best Barcelona travel tips.
 There are so many things to see, do and eat in the city but there are also lots of amazing day trips from Barcelona you should check out.

 - A budget hotel starts at about €55 if you want to stay fairly central.
 Praktik Vinoteca starts at about 80 euros and has personality!

 - Mid-range hotels start at about €100.
 I recommend Hotel Ibis Barcelona Centre, which starts at €119.

 - For luxury, they’re about €250 minimum.
 Hotel The Serras with a splendid rooftop view starts at €300.

 Transportation in Barcelona